Chapter 5

 "Take care of him."
 I didn't know why I said it.
 "He's going to need someone watching his back."

-Michael's jaw tightened, but he opened the car door without another word.
+Michael's jaw tightened, but he said nothing more.
+Just opened the car door.

-The compound rose behind me, all stone and shadow and old money.
-I slid into the backseat and kept my eyes forward as the gate swung open.
+The mansion loomed behind me, all stone and shadow and old money.
+I slid into the back seat, eyes fixed forward as the gates swung open.

 The car pulled onto the main road.
-Manhattan's skyline emerged through the windshield, soft-edged in morning fog.
+Manhattan's skyline emerged through the windshield, soft-edged in the morning haze.

-Goodbye to the photographs where only one of us was smiling.
+Goodbye to photographs where only one person was smiling.

-Goodbye to the mansion that never felt like home.
+Goodbye to a mansion that never felt like home.